grokify/spectrum/README.md

 * Supports override parameters such as a Postman environment parameter for the URL hostname, e.g. https://{{MY_HOSTNAME}}/rest
 * Supports additional headers, e.g. authorization headers using enviroment variables, e.g. `Authorization: Bearer {{myAccessToken}}`

+# Notes

+* Postman 4.10.7 does not natively support JSON requests so request bodies need to be entered using the raw body editor.
+A future task is to add Swagger request examples as default Postman request bodies.

 # Example Usage

 There is an example conversion available, `examples/ringcentral/convert.go` which creates a Postman 2.0 spec for the [RingCentral REST API](https://developers.ringcentral.com) using a base Postman 2.0 spec and the RingCentral basic Swagger 2.0 spec.